Cyclone Namu: Impact

-Most of the damage caused by Cyclone Namu occurred due to river flooding.
-The cyclone affected 48% of the Solomon's land area and 62% of its total population.
 Along the eastern coast of the island, damage was massive; entire villages were destroyed.
 Gardens were devastated and walking pathways were blocked.
 In Babanakira, 5 people died.

 On the island of Guadalcanal, a single mudslide was responsible for killing 38 villagers.
 Of the 43 people that lived in the small town of Valebaibai, only 5 survived, all of whom narrowly escaped.
-Moreover, 14 dead bodies were found in the central and southern areas of Guadalcanal on May 21 when flood waters began to recede.
+Moreover, 14 dead bodies were found in the central and southern areas of Guadalcanal on 21 May when flood waters began to recede.

-Deep flood water covered 75% of the island's (Guadalcanal) coastal plain; these waters cut off channels and destroyed coastal villages.
+Deep flood water covered 75% of the island's (Guadalcanal) coastal plain these waters cut off channels and destroyed coastal villages.
 Furthermore, the Lungga, Ngalimbiu, Mberande, and Nggurambusu rivers sustained the worst flood damage; water depth in some of the aforementioned rivers reached 8 m.
 Many trees were brought down due to high winds.
 Also, numerous plantations were destroyed across the island.
 However, little beach erosion occurred on the island.
 Moreover, 22% of homes on the island were either damaged or destroyed.
 One bridge was also destroyed on the island.
 Offshore Honiara, the capital of the nation, two ships [one was 60 ft long and the other was 120 ft long] each sank during the storm.
 Throughout the capital, several schools were destroyed.
 The two bridges that connected the city with the island of Guadalcanal were destroyed, thus leaving Honiara isolated.
 Furthermore, about 5,000 homeless were left homeless across the city, 2,000 of whom sought refuge in a local college due to the storm.
 Although no people were to have confirmed to have died in the city, five children were reported missing in one of the capital's suburbs, Ngalimera.

 In both Guadalacal and Malatia, extensive areas of irrigated rice crops were submerged under floodwaters and mud.
 In some areas, nearly all homes were destroyed.
 Mudslides and logs destroyed roads, bridges, water pipes and drainage systems.
 Crops such as cocoa, copra, coffee, and rice were destroyed, resulting in thousands of dollars in damage.
 Additionally, communication between the outer and island of the Solomon group was completely destroyed.

 In all, approximately 90,000 people, one third of the country's population, were reportedly homeless.
-The southern islands of the Solomon's chain were seriously affected by the passage of Namu, becoming the worst tropical cyclone to impact the area in five years.
 Of the 25,000 "traditional" houses on the Solomon Island, 6,000 (26%) were destroyed.
 Most of the fatalities were due to landslides and flooding.
 Property damaged totaled $25 million (1986 USD) and the storm also caused US $100 million in economic losses in the Solomon Islands.
-On May 18, Honiara's Central Hospital authorities decided to evacuate several patients, as the hospital was located on a coastal strip that was vulnerable to river flooding and seawater inundation.